Steve Evets

-Steve Evets (born Steven Murphy; 26 July 1959) is an English actor and musician, who found fame in the leading role in the 2009 film Looking for Eric.
+Steve Evets (born Steven Murphy; 26 July 1959) is an English actor and musician, who found fame for his leading role in the 2009 film Looking for Eric.

 Personal life

 Born in Salford, Lancashire, Evets joined the Merchant Navy after leaving school, but was kicked out after three years, after jumping ship twice in Japan and spending his eighteenth birthday in a Bombay brothel.

 In 1987 Evets was injured in a pub brawl and spent time on a life support machine.
 He was stabbed through the liver, lung and diaphragm, was glassed in the face and had his throat cut.

 Evets briefly worked delivering pipes alongside his acting career, and as an electrician.
 As there was already a Steve Murphy on the books of Equity, he decided on the palindromic stage name Steve Evets, "The first thing that popped into my head was 'Steve' backwards ... so I put that on the form."